yusufaine/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the latest McKitchen.jar file and copy into the folder you want to use as the home folder for your McKitchen.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+    1. To run the application: Open Terminal/Command Prompt in home folder (step 1) and issue the following command: `java -jar McKitchen.jar`.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app from the Terminal/Command Prompt in home folder and issue the command `java -jar McKithen.jar`.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a recipe